ormondr/Smoking_GWAS_LAGC/README.md

 ---
 ## 🌎 Available in different languages:
 The scripts are available in **English**, **Spanish**, and **Portuguese**.
-Please select the desired language folder:
+Each language path have exactly the same repository structure (red) Please select the desired language folder:
 - `English/`
 - `Espanol/`